 Who are we?

-Red Leicester Choir are an enthusiastic group of about 30 people with a passion for singing in unaccompanied four-part harmony.
+Red Leicester Choir is an enthusiastic group of about 30 people with a passion for singing in unaccompanied four-part harmony.
 Originally a Worker’s Education Association (WEA) evening class, Songs of Struggle and Celebration from Around the World, we became an independent choir in 1996.
 We aim to be open access, so we have no auditions.
 We are members of Musicians Against Nuclear Arms (MANA) and the National Federation of Music Societies (Making Music).

 When and where do we meet?

 We rehearse on Wednesday evenings during school term time, from 7.30 to 9.30 at Secular Hall, Humberstone Gate, Leicester (opposite Sainsbury’s).
 The hall we use is on the ground floor so if you come by bike, feel free to bring it in with you.
 The hall is fully accessible for wheelchair users, with a disabled toilet on the ground floor.
 There are regular bus services to Humberstone Gate and Charles Street, and on-street car parking is available nearby.
 After rehearsals, some of us go for a drink at The Ale Wagon on Charles Street, and everyone is welcome to come along.

 What do we sing?